 Chocolate Remix is the reggaeton and latin rap project of rapper, singer, producer and DJ Romina Bernardo.
-It was founded in 2013 with the purpose of claiming a right to a historically sexist music genre from a queer and feminist perspective.
+It was founded with the purpose of claiming a right to a historically sexist music genre from a queer and feminist perspective.
 The project takes advantage of the strong sexual content of this style and recreates it by addressing taboo subjects such as female pleasure and sexuality.
 It also denounces some of problems the LGBTTIQ community frequently faces, such as discrimination, censorship and violence.
 With eloquent and sharp lyrics that make use of satire and humor, the rapper dives into different styles of reggaeton —from classic and old school to mixes with cumbia, funk carioca, dembow, reggae, electronic music and other genres— to convey a message of strong political and social content.
 The result is music that invites us at once to dance and think.

-Chocolate Remix has established herself as a referent of the genre in Argentina and Latin America with the album “Sátira” and the videos “Como me gusta a mí”, “Ni una menos” and “Zoom”.
-She has toured Europe six times and performed concerts in Mexico, Chile, Colombia and the United States.
-After the release of her latest single “Te dije que no”, she announced the cancellation of Chocolate Remix's seventh European summer tour due to the Covid-19 pandemic.
-Her next album release was announced for September 2021 on Goza Records label.
-Meanwhile she produced her latest single and video ”Cómo te lo explico”.
-It was recorded completely at home during the lockdown under the motto DIY (Do It Yoursel).
-Simultaneously, she recorded Feminasty, a four-song collaborative EP produced by the singer and beatmaker, Fresakill.
+Chocolate Remix has established herself as a referent of the genre in Argentina and Latin America with the album “Sátira” and the videos “Como me gusta a mí”, “Ni una menos” and “Zoom” and the single “Te dije que no”.
+She has toured Europe seven times and performed concerts in Mexico, Chile, Colombia and the United States.
+After the release of the single and video “¿Quién sos?”, she released her latest album Pajuerana through Goza Records label.
+Meanwhile she toured in Spain, Portugal, France and Germany after performing a showcase in the international meeting Womex 21.

 Chocolate Remix on Spotify: